Students and early career nurses and midwives

 References

-- Lindfors, K. and Junttila, K. (2014).
-The effectiveness of orientation programs on professional competence and organisational commitment of newly graduated nurses in specialised health care: a systematic review protocol.
-JBI, Database of Systematic review and implementation reports.
-Vol 12, No 5.
+- The effectiveness of orientation programs on professional competence and organisational commitment of newly graduated nurses in specialised health care: a systematic review protocol, by K Lindfors, 2014, JBI Database of Systematic review and implementation reports

-- Douglas, J.A.
-(2019).
-Early career registered nurses: How and why do they stay?
-Exploring their disorienting dilemmas.
+- Early career registered nurses: How and why do they stay?
+Exploring their disorienting dilemmas, by JA.
+Douglas, 2019, University of Wollongong

-- Rose, H., Skaczkowski, G., & Gunn, K. M. (2023).
-Addressing the challenges of early career rural nursing to improve job satisfaction and retention: Strategies new nurses think would help.
-Journal of Advanced Nursing, 79, 3299–3311.
+- Addressing the challenges of early career rural nursing to improve job satisfaction and retention: Strategies new nurses think would help. by H. Rose, 2023, Journal of Advanced Nursing

 Related articles